polyfy/polylith/readme.md

       --x  The profile contains a path to the 'test' directory, e.g.
            'components/user/test'.

-  It's not enough that a path has been added to an environment to show an 'x', the file or directory must also exist.
+  It's not enough that a path has been added to a project to show an 'x', the file or directory must also exist.

   If any warnings or errors was found in the workspace, they will be listed at